How to Create IAM User in AWS Step-by-Step

 Now we know a bit about IAM users, so let’s create one step by step !!!

-To create an IAM user in AWS, the very first step is to login to AWS Management Console and open IAM service.
+To create an IAM user in AWS, the very first step is to log in to the AWS Management Console and open the IAM service.

 You can either go to Services -> Security, Identity, & Compliance -> IAM